Vishnutejakankanala/Docker-K8S/Docker/README.md

 # Docker setup on linux machine
   ```
 sudo yum update		: To update os
-sudo yum install docker	: To install docker on linux
+sudo yum install docker.io	: To install docker on linux
 sudo usermod -aG docker ec2-user/linux	: No need to use sudo
 systemctl is the systemd command for controlling how services start on a Linux system
 sudo systemctl status docker	: to know status of service